Before You Start Planting Grass Seed

 - Thrive in temperatures above 80 degrees Fahrenheit

-- Generally need less water than cool-season grasses, making them more drought tolerant
+- Need less water in general than cool-season grasses, making them more drought tolerant

 - Tend to have wide, coarse blades